CPL Bypass Assessment for QL 156

 Below is a link to a sample assessment.
 The sample is designed to reflect the length and level of expectation of the assessment.
 Geometric shapes, measurement units, and data presentations will vary on the actual assessment.

-If the Assessment and Outreach Center or your advisor has notified you of your eligibility to take a CPL Bypass Assessment for Quantitative Literacy in the Modern World (QL 122) or Mathematical Connections (QL 156), please schedule your appointment by calling the Assessment and Outreach Center at 414-382-6020 or by completing the form below.
+If the Assessment and Outreach Center or your advisor has notified you of your eligibility to take the Bypass Assessment for Mathematical Connections (QL 156), click the link below to schedule your appointment.
+Please call the Assessment and Outreach Center at 414-382-6020 if you have any questions.

 Credit for Prior Learning Bypass Assessments >